raed-nimer/CI_PP1_CG/README.md

 Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.
 ![light house](assets/lighthouse-performance.png)

+### Performance testing on different devices

+This website was tested on the following devices:
+- Macbook
+- desktop pc
+- IPad 6th and 10th generation
+- iPhone SE, iPhone 12 and iPhone 13.

+### Browser compatibility

+The browser was tested on the following browser:
+- Safari
+- Google Chrome
+- Microsoft Edge

 ### Testing user stories